 \frametitle{Slide title}

-Long list of references or long derivation or long equation.
+Long list of references or long derivation.

 \end{frame}

-Each successive slide is automatically numbered with an Arabic number in square brackets: [1], [2], [3], and so on.
-As the Beamer user guide notes, however, the allowframebreaks option invites the creation of endless presentations that resemble more a paper projected on the wall than a presentation.
+option invites the creation of endless presentations that resemble more a paper projected on the wall than a presentation.
 So the option should only be used sporadically, in the specific cases mentioned above.

 Last slide

-The template also come with a last slide, which is a just a gray square, and which is called with \lastslide.
-The last slide can be used instead of conclusion slides—to say thank you, recap in a sentence what the presentation showed, and discuss next steps or related projects.
+.
+The last slide can be used instead of conclusion slides—to say thank you, to recap what the presentation showed, and to discuss next steps or related projects.

 Conclusion slides are generally ineffective and even mildly upsetting.
 The audience has been listening for an hour or an hour and a half.
 They know what they have just been told.
 At that point they are happy to go on with their day without having to hear again a summary of the same material.